ZhukovGreen/presenations/can-we-have-a-better-fs.md

 ---

-## Components
+## Components of the system

 ----

-* Feature Store - interacts with the metadata.
+* Feature Store - interacts with the metadata (hot and cold).
 Publishes it to the GitHub repo as csv files
-* Reader/Writer - client to read/write to tables
+* Reader/Writer - clients to read/write to tables
 * QueryOptimizer - analyses query stats and publishes the write strategy

 ----